-• Financial liabilities designated as at fair value through profit or loss
+Financial liabilities designated as at fair value through profit or loss

-Financial liabilities at fair value through profit or loss mainly consist of debt securities in issue, originated and structured on behalf of customers, where the risk exposure is managed in combination with the hedging strategy.
+Financial liabilities designated as at fair value through profit or loss mainly consist of debt securities in issue, originated and structured on behalf of customers, where the risk exposure is managed in combination with the hedging strategy.
 These types of debt securities in issue contain significant embedded derivatives, whose changes in value may be compensated by changes in the value of economic hedging derivatives.

-The redemption value of debt issued and designated as at fair value through profit or loss at 30 June 2018 was EUR 4,135 million (EUR 4,342 million at 1 January 2018).
+The redemption value of debt issued and designated as at fair value through profit or loss at 30 June 2019 was EUR 3 755 million (EUR 3 830 million at 31 December 2018).

-• Other financial assets measured at fair value through profit or loss
+Other financial assets measured at fair value through profit or loss

-Other financial assets at fair value through profit or loss are financial assets not held for trading:
+Other financial assets at fair value through profit or loss are financial assets no held for trading:

-- Debt instruments that do not meet the criteria defined by IFRS 9 to be classified as financial instruments at "fair value through equity" or at "amortised cost": - Their business model is not to "collect contractual cash flows" nor "collect contractual cash flows and sell the instruments"; and/or - Their cash flows are not solely repayments of principal and interest on the principal amount outstanding. - Equity instruments that the Bank did not choose to classify as at "fair value through equity".
+- Debt instruments that do not meet the criteria defined by IFRS 9 to be classified as financial instruments at 'fair value through equity' or at 'amortised cost': - Their business model is not to 'collect contractual cash flows' nor 'collect contractual cash flows and sell the instruments'; and/or - Their cash flows are not solely repayments of principal and interest on the principal amount outstanding; - Equity instruments that the Bank did not choose to classify as at 'fair value through equity'.